 How are the properties identified before and during the sale?

 Each property has an identification number called the writ number, which is listed in the newspaper and on our online listing before the property address.
 This number is used together with the property address when the property is offered for sale.
 The sale is conducted by an auctioneer who calls out each party by writ number and address.

 IMPORTANT: Notice of owner's Right of Redemption after a Tax Delinquent Sale

-Even if you win a bid on a Tax Sale property, within nine months of the acknowledgement of the deed, the original owner can go to court and get permission to recover the property by paying all back taxes and the money paid by the winning bidder.
+Even if you win a bid on a Tax Sale property, within nine months of the acknowledgement of the deed, the owner of record can go to court and get permission to recover the property by paying all back taxes and the money paid by the winning bidder.
 This is called the Right of Redemption.
-Therefore, if you get a property through Delinquent Tax Sheriff's Sale and invest funds to improve the property in the first year, beware that those funds can be lost.
-The right of Redemption is only applicable if the property scheduled for Tax Sale is determined to be legally occupied 90 days prior to the sale.
+Therefore, if purchase a property through Delinquent Tax Sheriff's Sale and invest funds to improve the property in the first year, beware that those funds can be lost.
+The right of Redemption is only applicable if the property scheduled for Tax Sale is determined to be owner occupied 90 days prior to the sale.
 If the property is unoccupied or abandoned, there is no Right of Redemption.